edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 Wait for the new VM instance to be created and powered up.
-Once the Status indicates Active and the Power State shows running, you&#8217;re all set (See Figure 28).
+Once the Status indicates Active and the Power State shows running, you're all set (See Figure 28).
 The first deployment of a VM instance can take up to a few minutes, as vSphere needs to import the above selected Debian image from VOVA into its local storage.
 Subsequent deploys will just use a clone of this imported image and are therefore much faster.
 Click on the name of the VM to see the _Instance Detail_.

 <div id="attachment_979" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA31-e1389917538230.png" alt="Figure 28: Successful Launch of Instance" width="600" height="198" class="size-full wp-image-979" />